Lkroner/ATMBranchLocator/README.md

 ============
 *Lauren Kroner 2015*

-Node.js/Express application that uses and Maps API to help find ATM/Branch information given a speciic location.
+Node.js/Express application that uses Google Maps API to help find ATM/Branch information when given a speciic location.

 ##To Run##
 ============